augustusoctavianbc/FRA/README.md

 # FRA
-This is a repository for Federated Aggregation of Mallows Rankings: A Comparitive Analysis of Borda and Lehmer Coding.
+This is a repository for Federated Aggregation of Full Mallows Rankings: A Comparitive Analysis of Borda and Lehmer Coding.

 # Scripts